magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 but the concept is still evident.
 This is just a standard application of the Clojure(Script) evaluation rules: each item in a vector is evaluated.
 When an item is a symbol, it evaluates to the value of the symbol.
-If just happens that `comment-list` and `comment-box` are functions, so they evaluate to the corresponding functions objects.
+It just happens that `comment-list` and `comment-box` are functions, so they evaluate to the corresponding function objects.

-I strongly suggest to take your time read
+I strongly suggest to take your time to read
-[this pretty nice wiki](https://github.com/Day8/re-frame/wiki/Using-%5B%5D-instead-of-%28%29) on Reagent, because it explains why you should never use the round parentheses when composing components, even if you eventually could.
+[this pretty nice wiki](https://github.com/Day8/re-frame/wiki/Using-%5B%5D-instead-of-%28%29) on Reagent, because it explains why you should never use round parentheses when composing components, even if you eventually could.

 ```clj